ProAI/laravel-super-migrations/README.md

 ```

+The idea behind this is that one migration file includes all schemas for a whole update step rather than just for a table (i.e. one migration `InitProject` vs. multiple migrations `CreateUsersTable`, `CreateCommentsTable` etc.).
+This way you will have less migration files.

 ### Table classes

-For each tablename Laravel Pro Migrations searches for a file in `database/migrations/tables` with the same filename (i.e. for the table `users` there should exist a file `users.php`).
+For each tablename that is returned by the `schemas()` method Laravel Pro Migrations searches for a php file in `database/migrations/tables` with the same name (i.e. for the table `users` there must exist a file `users.php`).
 This file must contain a class that extends `ProAI\ProMigrations\Table` and that is named after the table (in camel case) with a `Table` suffix.
 For example the classname must be `UsersTable` for a table `users`.

-Do you remember that we specified names for each table for the schema in the migration class?
-For each of these names the table class must declare a method.
-Here is a sample table class that fits to the above migration class:
+Furthermore for each of the migration specific names that we declared in the migration file, the table class must declare a method with the same name (i.e. a `create` method for the users table).
+Here is a sample users table class that fits to the migration class from the previous section:

 ```php
 <?php